lee-kyungho/Testing-for-TSD/README.md

-# Testing for Time Stochastic Dominance
+# Testing for Time Stochastic Dominance (Lee, Linton, Whang)

 This repository contains MATLAB implementation of testing for time stochastic dominance.